Particular/docs.particular.net/nservicebus/licensing/index_license-management_core_[7,].partial.md

 ### Application configuration file

-WARN: This option is only available when targeting the full .NET Framework.
+WARNING: This option is only available when targeting the full .NET Framework.

 It is possible to specify the license in `app.config`: